An official website of the United States government

 Brought to you by the Council of the Inspectors General on Integrity and Efficiency

-This report presents a summary of the results of our self-initiated audits assessing mail delivery, customer service, and property conditions at three select delivery units in the San Diego, CA, region (Project Number 22-077).
-These delivery units included the San Diego Downtown and Linda Vista stations in San Diego, CA; and the Ramona Main Post Office (MPO) in Ramona, CA. We issued interim reports to district management for each of these delivery units regarding the conditions we identified.
-In addition, we issued a report on the efficiency of operations at the Margaret L. Sellers Processing and Distribution Center (P&DC), which services these three delivery units.
+This report presents a summary of the results of our self-initiated audits assessing mail delivery, customer service, and property conditions at four select delivery units in the Seattle, WA, region.
+These delivery units included the Parkland Branch in Tacoma, Kent Main Post Office (MPO) in Kent, Renton MPO in Renton, and Lacey Branch in Lacey.
+We judgmentally selected these delivery units based on the number of customer inquiries per route the unit received and Stop-the-Clock (STC) scans occurring at the delivery unit.
+We previously issued interim reports to district management for each of these units regarding the conditions we identified.
+In addition, we issued a report on the efficiency of operations at the Seattle Processing and Distribution Center (P&DC), which services these four delivery units.